Hanlin-Wu/hanlin-wu.github.io/_pages/about.md

 I am a PhD candidate of Linguistics (expected to get the degree in 2024) in the [Language Processing Lab](https://cuhklpl.github.io/index.html) at the Department of Linguistics and Modern Languages, the Chinese University of Hong Kong.
 Before joining the lab, I worked as a research assistant at the Institute of Psychology, Chinese Academy of Sciences.
 I hold a Research Master's degree in Basic Psychology at Renmin University of China (2020), and a B.A. in Translation and Interpreting at Beijing International Studies University (2017).

 I'm interested in how the human brain represents and processes linguistic and social information.
 My PhD thesis looks at how the demographic information of the speaker influences spoken language comprehension.
 Meanwhile, I am doing projects related to how social-emotional information and linguistic information are processed in the brains of children with and without Autistic Spectrum Disorder (ASD).
-In most of my work, I use methods of EEG.
+In most of my work, I use neuropsysiological methods of EEG.

 <br>

 **My Activity**

+**8 Oct 2024.** A preprint paper with me as a collaberator is now available on PsyArXiv.
+[Rao, X., Wu, H., & Cai, Z. G. (2024).
+Comprehending semantic and syntactic anomalies in LLM- versus human-generated texts: An ERP study.](https://doi.org/10.31234/osf.io/kvbg2)

-**27 Sept 2024.** I've got a manuscript available as a preprint.
+**27 Sept 2024.** I've got a manuscript available as a preprint on arXiv.
 [Wu, H., & Cai, Z. G. (2024).
 When A Man Says He Is Pregnant: ERP Evidence for A Rational Account of Speaker-contextualized Language Comprehension.](https://doi.org/10.48550/arXiv.2409.17525)

 **25 June 2024.** I've got a paper accepted!
 [Wu, H., Duan, X., & Cai, Z. G. (2024).
 Speaker Demographics Modulate Listeners' Neural Correlates of Spoken Word Processing.
 Journal of Cognitive Neuroscience, 36(10), 2208-2226.](https://doi.org/10.1162/jocn_a_02225) Today is exactly one year from the first time I presented this work at Cogsci 2023 Hong Kong Meetup.